sveltejs/kit/documentation/docs/25-build-and-deploy/50-adapter-static.md

 export default config;
 ```

 You can use GitHub actions to automatically deploy your site to GitHub Pages when you make a change.
+Please note: you will have to prevent GitHub's provided Jekyll from managing your site.
+If you are not using the following workflow, then you must put `.nojekyll` file in your `static` folder.
 Here's an example workflow:

 ```yaml
 ### file: .github/workflows/deploy.yml